-There was a 10.4” screen in the armrest, the type that you have to pull out and twist up and a fold out meal tray – just like I normally get on economy.
+There was a 10.4” screen in the armrest, the type that you have to pull out and twist up and a fold-out meal tray – just like I normally get on economy.

 I had a very comfortable flight and slept most of the way – unlike when I travel in economy and have to watch movies the whole way because I can’t sleep.

 I was really tired after a flight delay of 9.5 hrs in KL due to a faulty engine (they did accommodate us in a hotel and we found out later they’d flown another plane out from Europe).

-We were scheduled to take off at 12:30am and arrive in Istanbul at 06:00 am (local time) on the same day.
+We were scheduled to take off at 12:30 am and arrive in Istanbul at 06:00 am (local time) on the same day.

-MAS food and service quality
+Malaysia Airlines Business Class food and service

 The breakfast choice was Nasi Lemak or Omelette, orange drink, and a fruit plate; dinner was satays and either lamb shank or a fish stew.

 The staff seemed slightly rattled and rushed off their feet but still pleasant and helpful.

-Business Class B777
+Malaysia Airlines Business Class B777

 Here is an idea of what business class on the B777 is like, except that this is showing the 2-2-2 configuration on the newer A380s.

-I did visit the new MAS business lounge at KL airport and that is very impressive indeed, with a noodle station, a separate café serving barista coffee, a bakery with a pastry and bread selection, a separate bar area looking out over the tarmac, plus the usual lounge seating area.
+I did visit the new Malaysia Airlines business lounge at KL airport and that is very impressive indeed, with a noodle station, a separate café serving barista coffee, a bakery with a pastry and bread selection, a separate bar area looking out over the tarmac, plus the usual lounge seating area.

 - 30 Things To Do In Kuala Lumpur